 - How should an employer conduct an equal-pay analysis?

 One way to approach an equal-pay analysis is to first determine which employees are performing work of comparable character.
 This is based on actual job duties performed, not titles or job descriptions.
 If an employer is unsure of an employee’s job duties, that information should be collected from the employee.
 Once employees have been categorized based on work of comparable character, employers should look for any compensation discrepancies between employees within those groups.
 For employees who are compensated differently than other employees performing work of comparable character, the employer should determine if the differences are justified by any bona fide factors provided by law.
 If the difference is not linked to any bona fide factors, the lower paid employees’ compensation must be adjusted to match that of equivalent employees.
-Any discrepancy between employees performing work of comparable character that is not based on bona fide factors gives that employee a cause of action to file a complaint with Oregon Labor and Industries or in civil court, if based on a protected class.
+Any discrepancy between employees performing work of comparable character that is not based on bona fide factors gives that employee a cause of action to file a complaint with the Bureau of Labor and Industries or in civil court, if based on a protected class.